-David Deily – Program Director
+David Deily – Vice President

 David Deily earned a BFA in ceramics from Alfred University.
 In addition to working as a studio artist, specializing in functional vessel forms, he has applied his vast knowledge of ceramic raw materials and chemistry in the world of architectural restoration, manufacturing and technology.
 He held the position of Master Moldmaker at Sherle Wagner International, and facilitated the production of ceramic components for fuel cell technology at Siemens Westinghouse.

 Deily’s pedagogical experience dates back to 2002, when he began teaching collegiate ceramics courses as well as private lessons for school-age students.
 He has led classes and workshops at community arts organizations, and has served as a teaching artist and youth mentor at MCG Youth & Arts for the last nine years.

 In addition to his role as a teaching artist, Deily has served as Manager of Studio Operations for the entire MCG Youth & Arts program, with duties ranging from programmatic planning and implementation, development of external partnerships, overseeing staff and coordinating all studio operations.